themedef/go-hermes/TRANSACTION.md

 ```go
 tx := db.Transaction()
 ```
 Initializes a new transaction context.
-Must be called before any operations.
+Must be invoked before any transactional operations.

 ---